-The Company's Quality Assurance (QA) Program Description complies with the requirements of 10 CFR Part 830 Subpart A and DOE Order 414.1D Chg.
-2 including the application of the national consensus standard ASME NQA-1-2008, 2009 and Addenda 1b 2011.
-Using a graded approach, the applicable elements of the regulations are flowed down to the Seller through the Agreement specifications.
-When required by the specifications, Seller shall submit an Agreement-specific QA Plan that defines the methodology for identifying activities requiring implementation and documentation and other quality criteria applicable to the scope of the Agreement.
-The Seller's QA Plan shall address the applicable requirements of the specifications and define how the requirements will be implemented.
-It shall describe the methodology and processes for flowing down the applicable QA requirements to Seller's lower-tier subcontractors, ensuring that all work is performed by personnel whom have been trained and qualified to the applicable codes and standards which are required to be implemented in accordance with the requirements in the specifications.
+The Company's Quality Assurance Program complies with the requirements of 10 CFR Part 830 Subpart A and DOE Order 414.1D including the application of the national consensus standard ASME NQA-1-2008.
+Using a graded approach, the applicable elements of the regulations are flowed down to Seller through the subcontract specifications.
+When required by the specifications, Seller shall submit a subcontract-specific QA Plan that defines the methodology for identifying activities requiring documentation and other quality criteria applicable to the Scope of the subcontract.
+Seller's QA Plan shall address the applicable requirements of the specifications and define how the requirements will be implemented.
+It shall describe the methodology and processes for flowing down the applicable QA requirements to Seller's lower-tier subcontractors, ensuring that all work is performed by qualified personnel.

-The Company has assigned Quality Levels to the Structures, Systems, and Components (SSC) affected by the work under the Agreement and has identified the applicable Quality Level(s) in the specifications and/or drawings.
-In order of increasing rigor, the Quality Levels are Commercial Control (CC), Enhanced Commercial Control (ECC), Risk Significant (RS), and Quality (Q).
+The Company has assigned Quality Levels to the Structures, Systems, and Components (SSC) affected by the work under the subcontract and has identified the applicable Quality Level(s) in the specifications and/or drawings.
+In order of increasing rigor, the Quality Levels are Commercial Control (CC), Risk Significant (RS), and Quality (Q).
 The following paragraphs summarize the minimum requirements for controls, inspection and oversight for each of the Quality Levels.
 The Company reserves the right to perform oversight of Seller inspection activities for any Quality Level.